You are here

 Have all relevant documents on hand, including your I-20 and student visa.

-6. Complete the COMPASS placement test.
+6. Complete the ACCUPLACER placement test.

 7. Meet with the International Student Advisor to register for classes.